Singapore Cyber Conquest

 - Participants are to bring a laptop running both Windows (e.g. Windows 7/Windows 8/Windows 10) and Linux operating systems (e.g. Ubuntu, Redhat, any UNIX-like) as

 some challenges are easier to deal with in Windows environment and vice versa.

-The laptop would be connecting to an Ethernet network.
+The laptop would be connected to an Ethernet network.